Lucille Lang Day: Awards & honors

 As a graduate student at the University of California, Berkeley, Day received a National Science Foundation Graduate Research Fellowship.
 In 1982, U.S. poet laureate (1997-2000) Robert Pinsky, along with David Littlejohn and Michael Rubin, selected her first poetry collection, Self-Portrait with Hand Microscope, for the Joseph Henry Jackson Award from the San Francisco Foundation.
 Day won the Blue Light Poetry Prize, a national award, in 2014 for Dreaming of Sunflowers: Museum Poems.
 Her memoir, Married at Fourteen: A True Story, won the national PEN Oakland Josephine Miles Literary Award in 2013 and was a finalist for the Northern California Book Award in Creative Nonfiction that same year.
 In 2017, she received a second PEN Oakland Josephine Miles Literary Award for Red Indian Road West: Native American Poetry from California, an anthology she coedited with Lakota poet Kurt Schweigman.
 Fire and Rain: Ecopoetry of California, which she co-edited with Ruth Nolan, was a finalist for the 2019 Eric Hoffer Award in Poetry, and has been widely praised by poets, scholars, and environmentalists.
 Both Red Indian Road West and Fire and Rain have received Literary/Cultural Arts Awards from Artists Embassy International.

 Personal life

-Day is married to writer Richard Michael Levine and they live in Oakland, California.
+Day was married to the late writer Richard Michael Levine, and they lived in Oakland, California.
 She has two daughters, Liana Sherrine Day and Tamarind Channah Fleischman, from previous marriages and four grandchildren.
 She is of Wampanoag, British, and Swiss/German descent.